The Film Academy announces the short films shortlisted for the Goya in the categories of animation, documentary and fiction

 Maras, directed by Salvador Calvo; produced by Manuel Sánchez Muñoz

-I die to return, directed by Javier Marco Rico; produced by Sergy Moreno
+I'm dying to return, directed by Javier Marco Rico; produced by Sergy Moreno

 Suc de Síndria, directed by Irene Moray; produced by Miriam Porté